Yarra Plenty Regional Library: Mobile Library

-The mobile library's schedule includes stops at Epping, Doreen, Mernda, Panton Hill, St Andrews, Hurstbridge, North Warrandyte, Kangaroo Ground, Diamond Creek, Arthurs Creek, Yarrambat, West Heidelberg and Christmas Hills.
+The mobile library's schedule includes stops at Epping, Wollert, Donnybrook, Doreen, Panton Hill, St Andrews, Hurstbridge, North Warrandyte, Kangaroo Ground, Diamond Creek, Arthurs Creek, Yarrambat, West Heidelberg and Christmas Hills.

-The current mobile library was launched in January 2006.
-This vehicle transports about 10,500 items.
-The vehicle's features included three public access PCs with Internet access via a roof-mounted satellite dish.
-It also has space for activities such as children's story times.
-The mobile attends local festivals and events and has the ability to operate independently with its own generator.
-The attractive graphics on the vehicle featured local faces.
+The mobile library's history began with the City of Heidelberg's new bookmobile service launched in October 1954.

 In early 2018 the mobile library had a considerable refurbishment, including new graphics on the side and back of the vehicle and change over of staff after the retirement of two long-term employees of YPRL.
 In January 2019 YPRL took delivery of a 2018 Mercedes-Benz Actros 2646.
 It has a Euro 6 engine with 460 hp (343 kW), 6 × 4 drive line, a 12-speed automated transmission with a dual axle trailer.
 The entire vehicle is 19 metres long.
 The trailer was especially made and extends sideways to nearly the double floor space inside.

 Outreach Service

-A vehicle visits nursing homes, retirement home and assisted living accommodation facilities on a regular 3-week cycle.
-A home library service operates for housebound residents.
+A home library service continues to operates for people unable to attend the library in person.
+YPRL introduced a new Mercedes Benz Sprinter Outreach vehicle in August 2024 which visits visits nursing homes, retirement villages and assisted living accommodation facilities.

-A books on wheels program was first established out of Rosanna Library in 1977 when volunteers delivered books to housebound people.
-In 1979 the service was expanded with the purchase of a van and employment of a library staff member to reach people who could not get to the library.
-A new vehicle was launched in November 2005.
-This vehicle provides a wheelchair lift, face-out shelving to display stock and room for over 1,500 items predominantly large print, talking books, DVDs and magazines.

 Pop-Ups

-Donnybrook Pop-up Hub Click and Collect
+Bellfield Community Hub Click & Collect Service

-A pop-up click and collect service was established at the City of Whittlesea's Community Centre in the Olivine estate in Donnybrook in the first quarter of 2022.
+The service is located at 15 Daphne Cres., Bellfield.